open-education-api/open-education-api.github.io/v5/technical/consumers-and-profiles/eduxchange.md

 #### EuroTeq Mode of Delivery

-The mode of delivery values differ from standard OOAPI options.
+The mode of delivery values differ from standard OEAPI options.
 These values need to be specified in the consumer attribute:

 | Value                         | Description                                                                                                                    |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |